deep-research/victorslibrary-gridsome/content/what-for.md

 lyrics: |
     War

-    Why did they send you here
+    Why did they send you here?
     To fight these so called enemies?
     I will suffer drenched in blood
     Is this worth the glory for me?